Educating Our Local Community On The Pressing Issues Of Our Time

 1990s

-In 1998, we had a significant role in political endeavors when the formation of the International Criminal Court (ICC) was established.
+In 1998, we played a significant role in political affairs as the International Criminal Court (ICC) was established.
 Our Chapter was instrumental in organizing a Southern California working group on the Court.
-This group now has its own non-profit status and is promoting the ICC’s objectives successfully.
+This group now has its own non-profit status and is successfully promoting the ICC’s objectives.

 Early 2000s

 Our Chapter sponsored a Night of a Thousand Dinners for many years, collecting funds to clear landmines.
-From 1999-2009, this UNA-USA campaign raised over $25 million, cleared over 1,000 minefields, and assisted thousands of survivors.
-While the 90’s saw 15,000 people dying from landmines each year, today that number has dropped to less than 4,000.
+From 1999 to 2009, this UNA-USA campaign raised over $25 million, cleared over 1,000 minefields, and assisted thousands of survivors.
+While the 90s saw 15,000 people dying from landmines each year, today that number has dropped to less than 4,000.

-Also in 2006, we began annually partnering with the Pasadena Mayor’s Office to celebrate Human Rights Day and have continued this tradition with Mayor Victor Gordo.
-In 2020 our chapter decided to focus on giving more agency leadership opportunities youth members and campus chapters and offered students the opportunity to participate in our board meetings, co-lead and present at our events.
+Also in 2006, we began an annual partnership with the Pasadena Mayor’s Office to celebrate Human Rights Day, a tradition we have continued with Mayor Victor Gordo.
+In 2020, our chapter decided to focus on giving more agency leadership opportunities to youth members and campus chapters.
+It offered students the opportunity to participate in our board meetings, co-lead, and present at our events.